rainazakir/asocialdynamics/README.md

 ## Running Gillespie simulations

 There are two files, one for running Gillespie simulations using cross-inhibition mechanism and the other for direct-switch mechanism.
-For the full model derivation and meaning of each parameter, see the paper and the inline comments in the script — this README focuses on **how to run it**.
+For the full model derivation and meaning of each parameter, check the paper — this README focuses on **how to run it**.

 ### Requirements